pretix/pretix/doc/development/implementation/background.rst

 ================

-pretix provides the ability to run all longer-running tasks like generating ticket files or sending emails in a background thread instead of the webserver process.
+pretix provides the ability to run all longer-running tasks like generating ticket files or sending emails in a background thread instead of the web server process.
 We use the well-established `Celery`_ project to implement this.
 However, as celery requires running a task queue like RabbitMQ and a result storage such as Redis to work efficiently, we don't like to *depend* on celery being available to make small-scale installations of pretix more straightforward.
 For this reason, the "background" in "background task" is always optional.